-The Foundation works with partner organizations to tackle critical health and development issues facing the world's poorest people.
-The Foundation invests in advances in science and technology - including vaccines, drugs, and diagnostics - as well as creative approaches to traditional interventions to solve some of the health and agricultural challenges that prevent people in the poorest countries from succeeding.
-In addition to investments in tools, drugs, and other interventions, the Foundation focuses on how to deliver the interventions to the populations that need them most.
+The Foundation works with partner organizations to tackle critical health and development issues - from infectious disease to agricultural development and financial services - facing the world's poorest people.
+The Foundation invests in advances in science and technology as well as creative approaches to delivering interventions to solve some of the challenges that prevent people in the poorest countries from thriving.